Antanasici/Traffic-Light-Arduino-DrRacket/README.md

-# Traffic Light System built using
+# Traffic Light System
-# Arduino and programmed in DrRacket
+# Using Arduino and programmed in DrRacket
 > Short blurb about what your product does.

 [![NPM Version][npm-image]][npm-url]